firewalld/firewalld.github.io/documentation/helper/options.md

 ## helper

 The mandatory helper start and end tag defines the helper.
 This tag can only be used once in a helper configuration file.
-There is one mandatory and two optionsl attributes for helpers:
+There is one mandatory and two optional attributes for helpers:

     module="string"